 What social challenge are you working on?

-Every year over 8,000 immigrant children are detained and put into removal proceedings by the U.S. government because of their undocumented status.
-However, many of these detained youth are eligible for legal relief because they have been abandoned, neglected or abused by their parents, are victims of crimes or trafficking, or are seeking asylum.
-Immigration law is one of the most complex legal codes in the U.S., and it’s unjust that a child should have to navigate this labyrinth by himself without legal guidance and yet legal counsel is not guaranteed to unaccompanied immigrant children.
+Every year more than 8,000 immigrant children are detained and put into removal proceedings by the U.S. government because of their undocumented status.
+However, many of these detained youth are eligible for legal relief because they have been abandoned, neglected, or abused by their parents; are victims of crimes or trafficking; or are seeking asylum.
+Immigration law is one of the most complex legal codes in the United States, and it’s unjust that a child should have to navigate this labyrinth by himself without legal guidance and yet legal counsel is not guaranteed to unaccompanied immigrant children.

 How are you using games to address this injustice?